What is it?

 Your specific health problem, how long you have had it, how severe it is, how many

-areas and tissues are affected etc. Your individual treatment plan and how well you
+areas and tissues have become affected and to what extent etc. Your individual treatment

-are likely to get will be explained during your initial consultation.
-Your goals
+plan and how well you are likely to get will be explained during your initial consultation.

-are very important in determining this -
+Your goals are very important in determining this -

-Will I have to do exercises?
+Will I have to do exercises or change what I do?

 The majority of people will benefit from self-